hkirat/react-assignment/README.md

 ### Favour

-If you find any mistakes, wrong approach or even slow approach it would be big help you drop a comment or something and please feel free to critique or give feedback.
+If you find any mistakes, wrong approach or even slow approach it would be big help if you drop a comment or something and please feel free to critique or give feedback.
 <br/>
 Arigato